JikkuJose/yes_em_yes/README.markdown

 Ruby gem to abstract web interfaces of various SMS services.
 A plugin architecture is used to add new services.

+## Disclaimer

+This **NOT** intended to be used for production or any commercial requirements.
+Consider this only as an implementation out of academic curiosity, for the sake of learning.

 ## Installation

     $ gem install yes_em_yes